-Join Tim Grey for an in-depth discussion in this video Matching color between images, part of Mastering Color Correction in Photoshop.
+Join Tim Grey for an in-depth discussion in this video Matching color between images, part of Photoshop: Mastering Color Correction (2012).

 If you photograph the same subject, under the same lighting conditions, you'll probably want to achieve the exact same color result.
 But in some cases, circumstances may conspire against you.
 Perhaps the color was just simply off in the first place, and you've only corrected one of the photos.
 Or perhaps, you just had different settings for the two images.
 In any event, I have two images here, one that has, what I would consider to be correct color and another that has incorrect color, but of the same subject.
 So, if we can just find an area of these images to match up, I think we'll be able to achieve a good result.